Partner With Us

 Founded in 1989 to promote heritage tourism, Historic Hotels of America is the official program of the National Trust for Historic Preservation for recognizing and celebrating the finest Historic Hotels across the country.
 More than 300 hotels are members of Historic Hotels of America across the United States, including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Each fascinating place has faithfully maintained their historic integrity, architecture, and ambiance.

 The collection of hotels celebrates 400 years of America’s heritage and features charming inns, grand hotels, and iconic resorts, each with a treasured story to discover, explore, experience, and share.
-A portion of every booking on HistoricHotels.org helps support the National Trust and its programs to save places that matter.
+The National Trust receives approximately 1.4% of each booking made on HistoricHotels.org to support our work and save the places that tell the full American story.

 Patagonia has been working with the National Trust on efforts to protect Bears Ears National Monument for several years.
 The National Trust is proud to be partnering with Patagonia and others to defend America’s public lands.
 The National Trust is committed to continuing, and even increasing, our efforts to ensure that the history reflected in our public lands are preserved for the benefit of future generations.